-Background: These disclosures on the position of the bank's risk profiles, capital adequacy and risk management system under Pillar-III of Basel-III are made following revised "Guidelines on Risk Based Capital Adequacy" for banks issued by Bangladesh Bank in December 2014.
+The following detailed qualitative and quantitative disclosures under Pillar-III of Basel-III are provided in accordance with revised "Guidelines on Risk Based Capital Adequacy" for banks issued by Bangladesh Bank in December 2014.
 These quantitative and qualitative disclosures are intended to complement the Minimum Capital Requirement (MCR) under Pillar-I and Supervisory Review Process (SRP) under Pillar-II of Basel-III.